 • Manchester International Festival’s Resources For Artists + Freelancers page.

-• MIF’s Zoom drop in for artists + freelance creatives — join John McGrath + Mark Ball on Tuesdays + Thursdays at 2pm (also join the facebook group).
+• MIF’s Zoom drop in for artists + freelance creatives on Thursdays at 2pm — you can also join their facebook group.

-• Money Saving Expert (aka Martin Lewis) has lots of useful information (regular updates).
+• Money Saving Expert — Martin Lewis & his team have lots of useful information (regular updates).

 • Paul Lewis Money’s blog on the coronavirus Self-employment Income Scheme (regular updates).

 • Shape Arts’ twitter thread with resources for people working in the arts.

 • Supercool’s blog on quick routes to live-streaming.

 • The Centre for the Study of Media + Culture in Small Nations blog on making social-distancing live theatre + performance during the COVID-19 lockdown.

 • The Space’s guide to live streaming for the arts by Jason Crouch — lo-fi and low cost options.